What next for investors after global stock market rout? – DW – 08/06/2024

 Another sign of imminent doom was the lackluster earning reports of the top-performing US tech stocks, including Amazon, Microsoft and Tesla.
 The NASDAQ has been turbocharged by the so-called Magnificent Seven stocks, which also include Apple, Nvidia, Alphabet and Meta.

-These companies are driving the massive investment boom in artificial intelligence (AI) platforms and have seen their valuations skyrocket over the past 18 months.
-But in the rout of the past two days, their stocks have fallen sharply — at one point NVIDIA's stock had fallen by 15% in two sessions.
+These companies are driving the massive investment boom in AI platforms and have seen their valuations skyrocket over the past 18 months.
+But in the rout of the past two days, their stocks have fallen sharply — at one point Nvidia's stock had fallen by 15% in two sessions.

 End of yen carry trade?